godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 - asks them in order if they `supports` the input, and
 - uses the first provider that returns `true`.

 This allows you to override the built‑in wording by using a smaller priority than the default provider.
+G.U.I.D.E's built-in providers have the following priority:

+- `GUIDEControllerTextProvider`: `-10`
+- `GUIDEDefaultTextProvider`: `0`

 ### Registering your provider